benyamnamouad/simple-reactJs-blog-app/README.md

 # simple-blog-app
-A simple blog app using ReactJs and Redux
+A simple blog app using ReactJs and Redux using Axios to fetch data.
 Credits: [Stephen Grider](https://github.com/StephenGrider) Fom his tutorial

 # instalation